emtee40/ocaml-dkml/contributors/doc/CommandReference.rst

    The directories are checked in order, and the first directory that contains ``dkmlvars-v2.sexp`` is used.

-   The value will have been set automatically by the Windows Diskuv OCaml installer or by ``makeit init-dev`` of :ref:`SDKProjects` for non-Windows OSes.
+   The value will have been set automatically by the Windows DkML installer or by ``makeit init-dev`` of :ref:`SDKProjects` for non-Windows OSes.

 Configuration File ``vsstudio.dir.txt``
    This file is located using the same directory search as ``dkmlvars-v2.sexp``.
-   It only needs to be present when Visual Studio has been detected, and is set automatically by the Windows Diskuv OCaml installer.
+   It only needs to be present when Visual Studio has been detected, and is set automatically by the Windows DkML installer.

    The value is the location of the Visual Studio installation.
    Example: ``C:\DiskuvOCaml\BuildTools``